Bonsai Mary

 When it comes to caring for Anthurium Ravenii, lighting is one of the most critical factors to consider.
 These plants thrive in bright, indirect light, but direct sunlight can burn their leaves and cause permanent damage.

 The ideal location for your Anthurium Ravenii is near a window with sheer curtains or in a well-lit room that receives filtered light throughout the day.
-If you notice your plant’s leaves starting to turn yellow or brown and droop, it may be an indication that they are not receiving enough light.

 On the other hand, if the leaves are turning pale green or becoming bleached, it may be due to too much sunlight exposure.
 In this case, consider moving your plant to a location where they receive less direct sunlight.